Licensed Practical Nurse (LPN) Jobs

 LPN Resume and Cover Letter

 In order to stand out from the competition when applying to the best LPN jobs, your resume should align your skills to the specific requirements you see in a job ad.
 For example, if an employer lists “experience with wound care best practices” at the top of their list of qualifications, you’ll want to be sure you include that very phrase in your LPN resume.
-In your cover letter, be sure to talk about your experience cleaning and dressing wounds.
+In your cover letter, be sure to write about your relevant soft skills, such as empathy and patience.

 Not sure what else to put in your cover letter when you’re applying to jobs for LPN professionals?
 Check out our LPN cover letter template for inspiration.